opsfolio/resource-surveillance-commons/pattern/integration-engine/README.md

   - [Integration with Third-Party Databases and Webhooks](#integration-with-third-party-databases-and-webhooks)
 - [Resource surveillance (surveilr)](#resource-surveillance-surveilr)

-## Introduction to the Integration Engine (IE)
+## Introduction to the Resource Surveillance Integration Engine (RSIE)

-The **Integration Engine (IE)** module handles message exchanges between the systems it operates on and third-party systems.
-It plays a crucial role in facilitating seamless electronic data exchange between the **IE** module and healthcare practices, ensuring that critical information is transferred efficiently to support clinical and administrative operations.
-Its primary goal is to enable the smooth transfer of **clinical operations data**, **patient data**,**pharmacy** and **billing information**, thus improving operational efficiency and enhancing the overall quality of service delivery.

-These data exchanges ensure that both the **IE** module and the practice can operate more efficiently while maintaining high data accuracy.
-Furthermore, the **patient charge data** is integrated to support billing, allowing practices to manage reimbursements effectively through their existing systems.
+The **Resource Surveillance Integration Engine (RSIE)** is a stateful data preparation and integration platform for multiple systems that need to integrate and  operate on common data in a local-first, edge-based manner.

+- Stateful means that the RSIE is not just passing data between multiple sytems but allows storing the data in an opinionated universal schema with full SQL querying support.
+- Local-first means that content should be prepared and processed locally _before_ going to a cloud or central server.
+- Edge-based means that data should be handled as close to where the data is collected rather than everything being done centrally.

+A typical use for RSIE's stateful, local-first, edge-based is for complex medical data integration tasks.
+While RSIE can help with almost any integration tasks, RSIE is particularly useful to help integrate **clinical operations data**, **patient data**, **pharmacy** and **billing information** to and from multiple systems.

-The **IE** module supports a variety of technologies to ensure smooth communication and data transfer.
-It enables file placement in designated ingestions folders using technologies like **WebDAV**, **SFTP**, and **virtual printers**.
+RSIE supports a variety of technologies to ensure smooth communication and data transfer.
+It provides opinionated architecture and design guidance for file placement in designated ingestions folders using technologies like **WebDAV**, **SFTP**, and **virtual printers**.
 It works with various message formats including **HL7**, **FHIR**, **JSON**, and **XML**, while also supporting file types such as **CSV**, **Excel**, and custom formats.
 The module can connect directly to customer systems via **SQL** for database-level exchanges, and it integrates with webhook APIs to trigger actions based on data retrieved from third-party databases.

-In addition to simplifying data exchange processes, the **IE** module ensures **HIPAA-compliant security** for sensitive patient data, using point-to-point encryption methods.
-This robust encryption system guarantees that only the practice and the **IE** module can decrypt and view the exchanged data.
-Designed for efficiency and low maintenance, the **IE** module leverages reliable, well-understood technologies to meet industry standards and provide secure, high-quality data exchange that enhances the effectiveness of healthcare service delivery.
+In addition to simplifying data exchange processes, RSIE's local-first, stateful, edge-based architecture helps reduce sensitive data exposure (HIPAA-compliance) by allowing data to be anonymized or deidentified before going to central servers.

-The Integration Engine operates through a small, yet powerful and easy manageable application that resides on any PC or server in the cloud with highly secure environment.
-Its primary role is to collect data from the host systems ( the system where the ), and securely transmit designated third-party systems, it also collect/process data from the third party system and transfer the same to the practice’s systems in a secure way.
+The Integration Engine operates through a small, yet powerful and easy manageable application that resides on any device like a phone, workstations and laptop PCs, or servers in the cloud with highly secure environment.
+Its primary role is to collect data from the host systems (the system where the data originates), and securely transmit designated third-party systems, it also collect/process data from the third party system and transfer the same to the source systems in a secure way.
 This process is fundamental to ensuring that sensitive healthcare data is shared safely and efficiently across different platforms.

-The **IE** module automates key aspects of data exchange, eliminating the need for double entry, reducing the risk of inaccuracies, and simplifying the various clinical process for healthcare providers.
-It supports the exchange of three key types of data with practice systems:

-1. **Clinical Operations**: Facilitates lead identification and scheduling, care coordination, and other operational tasks to ensure smooth delivery of services.
-2. **Clinical Patient Data**: Facilitating the exchange of patient vitals, treatment plans, progress notes, and other clinical information.
-3. **Patient Billing Information**: Integrating billing codes, insurance details, and payment records to streamline the financial aspects of patient care.

 ## Electronic Data Exchange Overview